 Don’t sacrifice compliance when you cede control.

-Creating and Ordering Hotel Marketing Materials
+Creating and Ordering Hotel Marketing Collateral

 A hotel’s event manager wants to create admission badges for a business conference that’s taking place at the hotel.
 She tries to match the hotel’s branded font and colors, but misses the mark.
 Her attendees complain that the badges are hard to read and look unprofessional.